SomeKittens/baddsert/README.md

 ```

-Once you have the instance we are calling it `docTests` you can then use it as you would use assert.
-Here the first parameter describes the assertion (What are you testing).
+Once you have the instance we are calling it `docTests`, you can then use it as you would use `assert`.
+Here the first parameter describes the assertion (What are you testing ?).
 The second parameter is the value you want to be asserted.

 ```typescript